AD-May/Networking-Java-App/README.md

 # Networking-Java-App
 A chat app built using Java Swing and sockets.
 Allows for 2 TCPClients to interact via a TCPServer and send messages in real time.
-Message history and timestamps are provided in a text log format.
+Message history is provided in a text log format.

 # To run application: